annekroon/CCS-2/week01/tutorial-exercise.md

 # Working with text: Warming up

 Today, we will apply what we discussed in the lecture to Wikipedia texts about songs.
+Use the example code presented in the slides of this week's lecture to complete this exercise.

 Download the file "WikipediaSongs.csv".